Soulsender/Notes/Misc/Business Notes.md

 - "the report *seems* to be incomplete"
 	- hedging sentence (sentence is uncertain)
 - sentences starting with "it" or "there" are probably longer than they need to be
+### Chapter 4
+- euphemisms can obscure the truth of something